 The FAST Act emphasizes preservation of the existing transportation system in the metropolitan long-range transportation factors.
 These factors directly link the practice of long-range transportation planning to the practice of transportation asset management.
-Transportation asset management (TAM), one of the national performance areas identified in MAP-21, is a strategic approach and business model that prioritizes investments primary based on the condition of assets.
+Transportation asset management (AM), one of the national performance areas identified in MAP-21, is a strategic approach and business model that prioritizes investments primarily based on the condition of assets.
 The asset management cycle involves asset management plan development, maintenance and engineering activities, asset management plan monitoring, asset prioritization, and investment trade-off activities.
 A key component of asset management plan development is the inclusion of a performance management framework intended to provide a systematic approach to measuring progress in the implementation of an asset management strategy while enabling auditing and monitoring.
 Performance measurement and transportation asset management are therefore inextricably linked.

 Information to be gathered includes (but is not limited to):

 · AM related activities that have prompted DOT/MPO collaboration

 · How development and implementation of the Transportation Asset Management Plan (TAMP) informs the long-range planning activities at MPOs and DOTs